iyear/tdl/docs/command/tdl_dl.md

 ### Options

 ```
   -h, --help          help for dl
-  -u, --urls strings   telegram message links to be downloaded
+  -u, --url strings   telegram message links to be downloaded
 ```

 ### Options inherited from parent commands